Roberto Mangabeira Unger: Family

 Unger's maternal grandfather was Octávio Mangabeira, who served as Brazil's minister of foreign affairs in the late 1920s before the dictatorship of Getúlio Vargas subjected him to a series of imprisonments and exiles in Europe and the United States.
 After returning to Brazil in 1945, he co-founded a center-left party.
 He was elected as a representative in the Câmara Federal in 1946, governor of Bahia in 1947, and Senator in 1958.

 Both of Unger's parents were intellectuals.
 His German-born father, Artur Unger, from Dresden, arrived in the United States as a child and later became a U.S. citizen.
 His mother, Edyla Mangabeira, was a Brazilian poet and journalist.
 Artur and Edyla met in the US during the exile of Octávio Mangabeira.

 Early life

 Roberto Mangabeira Unger was born in Rio de Janeiro in 1947, and spent his childhood on Manhattan's Upper East Side.
 He attended the private Allen-Stevenson School.
 When he was eleven, his father died and his mother moved the family back to Brazil.
 He attended a Jesuit school and went on to law school at the Federal University of Rio de Janeiro.

 Unger was admitted to Harvard Law School in September 1969.
 After receiving his LLM, Unger stayed at Harvard another year on a fellowship, and then entered the doctoral program.
 At 23 years old, Unger began teaching jurisprudence, among other things, to first year students.
-In 1976, aged 29, he got SJD and became one of the youngest faculty members to receive tenure from the Harvard Law School.
+In 1976, aged 29, he got SJD and became one of the youngest faculty members to receive tenure from Harvard Law School.